• Home

 Bringing back a lawn that's in trouble requires some effort and patience, but with the right approach, it is possible to revitalise and restore it to health.
 Here are the steps you can take to revive a struggling lawn...

-First, assess the problems affecting your lawn.
+Identify the Issues First, assess the problems affecting your lawn.
 Common issues include poor soil health, compacted soil, weeds, pests, diseases, improper watering, and lack of nutrients.
 Understanding the specific challenges will help you address them effectively.

 Soil Testing Conduct a soil test to determine the pH level and nutrient deficiencies in the soil.
 This information will guide you in selecting the appropriate fertilisers and soil amendments.